terminal-index/NVIDIA-Optimus-Wayland/README.md

 ## Known issues
 #### Not everything is perfect, right?
 - Plasma 6 enabled via solopasha's COPR Repository.
 It just stutters.
 Right now finding a way to actually use Plasma 6 already, stay tuned.
+(Prodably caused by 60hz monitor, will test it later).

 -  ~~Cannot wake up from sleep  - "Deadlock" - caused by *Fedora 39's 6.7.X kernel*, we are waiting for next, updated and fixed kernel~~ (Can be bypassed by clicking physical sleep button again)
 - ***You tell me (Open issue if there's something wrong or not working).***